 Select Networking and then click Virtual network.

-The finished deployment creates a VNet and a subnet, which are scoped to a single region in Azure (in our example, US East).
+The finished deployment creates a VNet and a subnet, which are scoped to a single East US region in Azure.

 For detailed steps, see the Azure documentation.